aziis98/cabret/README.md

       - target: dist/posts/{{ .Id }}/index.html
 ```

 Cabret is based on the idea of a data pipeline.
-Along a pipeline flows **a list** of `Content` objects that are just
+Along a pipeline flows **a list** of `Content` items that are just items with a data, mime type and metadata.

 ```go
 type Content struct {